deeprest/sagaGitlabMirror/DEV.md

 # Remember
 * script execution order is the reason liftbots are updated first in the entites list, because they are added to the list on Awake().
 * FIXED Linux: glitchy/wrong sprite shader for entities.
 This is because of texture compression settings on each individual texture.
 * composite sprite render layers.
 Create a layer for each composite, or how to keep entire composites from interlacing with one another?
 	SOLUTION: Animate a *struct* int for each piece, and update the sortingOrder of the SpriteRenderers from LateUpdate().
 * pixel-perfect animations must be done in Unity for each piece.
 Snap to pixel density, use constant anim curves.
 * 2d skeleton rigs, avatars, and IK can not be used with composites.
 Skeletons use rotations, and these anims are not rotation-based.

 # Decide
 walljumping while auto-wallsliding
-when entities land, want a crisp landing like playerbiped. find out how they're different.

 # New Things
 + NEW crush damage